-Daksha Bhasker, P.Eng (CIE), MBA, CISM, CISSP, CCSK, is a Senior Cybersecurity Architect at Comcast.
-Daksha has over fifteen years of experience in the telecommunications service provider industry with roles in both business management and technology development, accountable for complex solutions architectures and security systems development.
-Her security work spans carrier scale voice, video, data and security solutions.
-Prior to joining Comcast she worked at Bell Canada developing their cyber threat intelligence platform and securing cloud deployments.
-She has worked on security controls for Sarbanes Oxley compliance and security risk management in complex deals with large enterprise customers.
+Daksha Bhasker, P.Eng (CIE), MBA, CISM, CISSP, CCSK, is a Senior Principal Cybersecurity Architect at Comcast NBCUniversal.
+Daksha has almost 20 years of experience in the telecommunications service provider industry.
+She has held roles in both business management and technology development and is accountable for security of complex solutions architectures and security systems development.
+Daksha’s security work spans carrier scale voice, video, data, applications and security solutions.
+Prior to joining Comcast, she worked at Bell Canada developing their cyberthreat intelligence platform and securing cloud deployments.
 Daksha holds an M.S in computer systems engineering from Irkutsk State Technical University, Russia, and an MBA in electronic commerce from the University of New Brunswick, Canada.
-She contributes to security standards development and maintains an interest in security research, analysis and authorship.
+She speaks at major cybersecurity industry conferences, has various publications in international security journals and contributes to standards development.

 Mobile network operators (MNOs) must grapple with complex security management in fourth generation Long Term Evolution (4G LTE) deployments.
 The security architecture of 4G LTE may lull MNOs into a sense of complacence that the technology intrinsically addresses security in LTE operations.
 4G LTE has known security vulnerabilities.
 Besides inherent LTE vulnerabilities, 4G LTE includes long standing internet protocol (IP) based security weaknesses.
 The third generation partnership project (3GPP) has included security in their system architecture evolution (SAE) from inception, yet there are numerous security considerations deferred to the MNO.
 In terms of service delivery and operations MNOs are left to manage both LTE and IP based security vulnerabilities.
 This leads to complex security management requirements for MNOs.
 This paper covers a broad sweep of security issues that MNOs should consider when operating 4G LTE networks, and proposes directional preventative measures with the objective of highlighting the critical role MNOs have to play in securing 4G LTE operations.